alexisvincent/oss-ideas/README.md

 ## IDE Tools

-### General purpose code analysis / transform system
+### General purpose code analysis / transform system (or even protocol)
 A general purpose 'IDE engine' that runs as a daemon, exposing a remote API (tcp socket, unix socket) allowing for code analysis, intelli-sense, syntax highlighting, etc. This would allow IDE/editor vendor's to collaborate on IDE tooling, and for IDE's and editors to focus on the rest of the developer facing interface.

+Then (editors/IDE)'s like, VIM, emacs, netbeans, atom, VS Studio could provide the frontend and hook into the analysis provided by this tool or set of protocols.